-A novel and integrative nutritional approach to neurologic disorders and autoimmunity
+This novel integrative nutritional approach to neurologic disorders and autoimmunity in cats and dogs uses tissue-specific protein extracts called protomorphogens.

 Last year, funding for four grants was approved by the AKC Canine Health Foundation as part of an Epilepsy Research Initiative.
 This initiative is designed “to provide the veterinary community and dog owners with improved methods for preventing and treating epilepsy in dogs”.1 One of the grants will look at the effects of nutrition (ketogenic diet) on the reduction of seizure frequency and/or the severity of seizures in drug-resistant dogs.2 It is exciting that research is starting to focus on nutritional solutions to optimize the health of our pet patients.